NASA/JPL CNEOS sky layer

 Checking recent source records shown here.

-Energy Energy value Loading
+Energy Reported energy Loading

 Source Data source NASA/JPL CNEOS